Rihanna: Achievements and impact

 Billboard named Rihanna the "Greatest Pop Star" of 2007 and 2012.
-The publication also ranked her at number three on its list of the "Greatest Pop Stars of the 21st Century" (2024) and number two on its "Top 100 Women Artists of the 21st Century" (2025).
+The publication ranked her at number three on its list of the "Greatest Pop Stars of the 21st Century" (2024) and number two on its "Top 100 Women Artists of the 21st Century" (2025).
 Rolling Stone included her single "Umbrella" in its list of the "500 Greatest Songs of All Time" and her album Anti amongst the "500 Greatest Albums of All Time".
 Time named her one of the most influential people in the world in 2012 and 2018.
-Her work has influenced artists such as Lorde, Sam Smith, Billie Eilish, Selena Gomez, Ed Sheeran, Ellie Goulding, Kim Petras, Marilyn Manson, Jessie J, SZA, and Demi Lovato.
+Her work has influenced artists such as Lorde, Sam Smith, Billie Eilish, Selena Gomez, Ed Sheeran, Ellie Goulding, Kim Petras, Marilyn Manson, Jessie J, SZA, Ayra Starr, and Demi Lovato.

 Several wax figures of Rihanna are found at Madame Tussauds Wax Museums in major cities around the world.
-She has been honored with the title of Ambassador for Culture and Youth in Barbados.
-On February 22, 2008, Prime Minister David Thompson officially proclaimed "Rihanna Day" in Barbados, which—while not an official public holiday—is celebrated annually by locals in her honor.
+She has been honoured with the title of Ambassador for Culture and Youth in Barbados.
+On February 22, 2008, Prime Minister David Thompson officially proclaimed "Rihanna Day" in Barbados, which—while not an official public holiday—is celebrated annually by locals in her honour.
 She was named "Humanitarian of the Year" by Harvard University's Foundation for Intercultural and Race Relations in 2017.
 The Barbadian government appointed her as an Ambassador Extraordinary and Plenipotentiary on September 20, 2018, with the duty of promoting education, tourism, and investment on the island.
 At the 2020 NAACP Image Awards, Rihanna received the President's Award from Derrick Johnson.
 He highlighted her multifaceted career, "from her business achievements through Fenty to her tremendous record as an activist and philanthropist".
 Prime Minister Mia Mottley declared Rihanna a National Hero of Barbados during the Republic ceremony on November 30, 2021.